DFHack/dfhack/LUA_API.rst

   Returns *false* if coordinates out of bounds, or other error.

+* ``dfhack.screen.readTile(x,y)``

+  Retrieves the contents of the specified tile from the screen buffers.
+  Returns a pen, or *nil* if invalid or TrueType.

 * ``dfhack.screen.paintString(pen,x,y,text)``

   Paints the string starting at *x,y*.
 Uses the string characters